pzemtsov/pzemtsov.github.io/_posts/2016-11-06-bug-story-alignment-on-x86.md

 happened in real life.

-Well, the actual task was to verify the [IP header checksum](https://en.wikipedia.org/wiki/IPv4_header_checksum), which is a once-complement sum of two-byte words.
+Well, the actual task was to verify the [IP header checksum](https://en.wikipedia.org/wiki/IPv4_header_checksum), which is a ones' complement sum of two-byte words.
 Simply speaking, it means adding together all the words and all the carry bits produced in the process.
 This procedure has several nice features:

 - it can be done very efficiently using the `ADC` processor instruction (unfortunately, this feature is not accessible from **C**)